 - Heat oven to 250 F. Draw two 9-inch circles on parchment paper separated by at least 2 inches.
 Flip the paper over, place it on a baking sheet, and lightly coat the paper with cooking spray.

 - In a perfectly grease-free bowl or stand mixer, beat the egg whites until stiff.
 Gradually beat in the granulated sugar, and then beat in vanilla.
 Sprinkle a tablespoon or so of the confectioners' sugar at a time over the top of the egg whites and gently fold it in by hand.

 - Using a piping bag, pipe the meringue into concentric circles following the outline of the circles.
 OR, using the back of a spoon or a spatula, spread the meringue into circle shapes, following the guidelines on the parchment paper, and level out.

-- Bake 30 minutes if you like a marshmallowy interior, or 40 minutes for a crispier texture.
+- Bake 30 minutes if you like a marshmallowy interior or 40 minutes for a crispier texture.
 Leave pan in the oven but turn off the oven and leave the door ajar about 2 inches.
-Let meringue cool completely in oven.
+Let meringue cool completely in the oven.